ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-underlay-network.md

 The network design is done in this manner to enable the vSRX to control traffic flows within the management zone and between the management zone and the {{site.data.keyword.cloud}} private and public networks.
 The FortiGate appliance transit and VLAN network design are the same as the ones used with the edge services cluster.

 The vSRX running on the edge services cluster connects the management network to the private and public transit networks.
 The vSRX is configured to allow only traffic in or out of the management region that is necessary for proper operation and monitoring of the environment.
-The vSRX also isolates all traffic between the clusters' ESXi hosts and the vCenter Server.
-ESXi hosts within a cluster can communicate with each other and the vCenter Server but ESXi hosts in one cluster (workload or management, for example) can't communicate with the hosts of any other clusters.
-The limitation of cross cluster traffic is enforced by the vSRX and the configuration of the ESXi hosts' own firewalls.
+The vSRX also isolates all traffic between the ESXi hosts in the clusters and vCenter Server.
+ESXi hosts within a cluster can communicate with each other and vCenter Server.
+ESXi hosts in one cluster (workload or management for example) are unable to communicate with the hosts of any other clusters.
+The limitation of cross-cluster traffic is enforced by vSRX and the configuration of the firewalls of the ESXi hosts.

 The edge services cluster is the peering point for traffic between the SaaS provider on-premises and the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.
 It also serves as the demarcation for traffic from the SaaS consumer.
 The SaaS provider uses the vSRX as the secure tunnel endpoint for its VPN.